Telling Lies in America

-Telling Lies in America is a 1997 period coming-of-age drama set film directed by Guy Ferland and written by Joe Eszterhas.
+Telling Lies in America is a 1997 period coming-of-age drama film directed by Guy Ferland and written by Joe Eszterhas.

 Plot

-Karchy Jonas is a 17-year-old high-school student and emigrant from Hungary trying to find his way in the world.
-He meets radio personality Billy Magic who takes him under his wing.
-However, authorities are after Billy for accepting payola from record companies to give their songs air time.
-Billy picks Karchy, as when he figures out Karchy cheated to win his radio contest, he realizes he would be perfect to associate with Magic's scam.
-Karchy does so, not realizing that this may jeopardize him and his father's U.S. citizenship.
-He pursues a co-worker at a local grocery store where he works, only to find out she was engaged all along.
-Karchy idolizes Billy only to find out how corrupted, bitter and cynical he truly is.
+Karchy Jonas is a 17-year-old high-school student and immigrant from Hungary trying to find his way in the world.
+He meets radio personality Billy Magic, who takes him under his wing.
+However, unbeknownst to Karchy, authorities are after Billy for accepting payola from record companies to give their songs air time.
+Billy gives Karchy a part-time job because he realizes that Karchy cheated and lied to win his (Billy's) radio contest, and thus would be a perfect assistant in the scam.
+Karchy does not realize that his involvement may jeopardize his and his father's prospective U.S. citizenship.
+Karchy pursues a co-worker at the local grocery store where he works, only to find out that she became engaged to their employer, Henry.
+Karchy idolizes Billy but ultimately realizes how corrupted, bitter, and cynical he actually is.